 - 10% – Incomplete paralysis, mild

-Ratings are usually determined through Compensation and Pension examinations where an examiner will note the extent of the veteran’s paralysis and the severity.
+Ratings are usually determined through Compensation and Pension examinations where an examiner will note the extent and severity of the veteran’s paralysis.

 Agent Orange is an herbicide that was used during the Vietnam War era.
 The highly toxic dioxin contaminant known as 2, 3, 7, 8-TCDD is a byproduct produced by Agent Orange.
 Many veterans came into contact with Agent Orange, including those who served in areas other than Vietnam.